 TNC saves huge Murray-Darling wetland with record purchase

 The Nature Conservancy Australia, in a joint venture with Tiverton Agriculture, has purchased the Juanbung and Boyong cattle stations in western NSW, along with the properties’ water rights, for $55 million.
-The deal is the most valuable private conservation-focussed purchase in Australia’s history and will protect almost the entire extent of the Great Cumbung Swamp from conversion to irrigated cropping.
+The deal is one of the most significant private land purchases for conservation in Australian history and will protect almost the entire extent of the Great Cumbung Swamp from conversion to irrigated cropping.

 Uniquely located at the confluence of the Lachlan and Murrumbidgee rivers, the Great Cumbung is one of the largest and most important wetlands in the Murray-Darling Basin.
 It is home to 131 bird species and more than 200 plant species.